znamenap/dbschema-version/DbSchema.Version/notes.md

 **Expected scenario:**
 - A developer maintains list of records representing the steps to be registered into `[schema_version].[step]` per order of <database schema name, application name and version>.
+- Application developer must grant execute permission to the upgrade or downgrade step procedure to user [schema_version_writer].
 - When the upgrade have to happen, the developer ought to insert the records into the steps table to represent desired upgrade or downgrade scenario(s).